 Nienke Hoogvliet proves time and time again that she can find a rare beauty in materials once discarded, no matter how disagreeable.
 As hotels and the hospitality industry at large continue to cast away waste at alarming rates, it’s high time to consider the sort of circular zero waste process that informs this young design talent’s ongoing investigations.
 It’s time to put a century of ecological abuse into reverse.
 Before we’re all in the shit.

-[Photography by Femke Poort / © Studio Nienke Hoogvliet]
+[Photography by Femke Poort / courtesy of Studio Nienke Hoogvliet]

 James Davidson is Editor-In-Chief of We Heart, an online design and lifestyle magazine that he founded in 2009 as a personal blog and now receives over half a million monthly views.